Types of Houses in Canada

 Detached

-The word ‘detached’ means that the house stands alone, sharing no walls with other properties.
-Due to their space, privacy, and size, detached houses are usually more expensive than other housing types in Canada.
-As an owner, you’re not only responsible for the maintenance of the property and any surrounding land you own, you’ll also probably have to pay more in property taxes, since they are based on property values.
-However, the sense of ownership you get from owning the entire building you live in is for many the ultimate goal when buying a house.
-Additionally, detached houses often have a front and/or back yard, making them ideal for families.
+Detached means the house stands alone, sharing no walls with other properties.
+Due to their space, privacy, and size, detached homes are usually more expensive than other housing types in Canada.
+As an owner, you’re not only responsible for the maintenance of the property and any surrounding land you own, but you’ll also likely pay more in property taxes since they are based on property values.

 Semi-detached